sushi2k/simpletcp/README.md

 The `TCPServer` constructor takes three arguments:

 1. The `mode`.
-There are two valid `modes`: `"localhost"` and `"public"`.
+There are two special `modes`: `"localhost"` and `"public"`.
 They are aptly named --- `"localhost"` means run the server on `127.0.0.1`.
 Therefore, the server is only visible on the machine on which it is running. `"public"` means run the server on `0.0.0.0` --- make it visible to anything that can see the machine on which it is running.
+If mode is not `"localhost"` or `"public"`, then it is interpreted as an IP address.
 2. The port.
 For development, pick a high (four-digit) number.
 3. The callback function.
 This function is called whenever the server receives data.